zodajam/zodajam.github.io/README.md

-# zodajam.github.io
+# neocoral.org
-neocoral - zodajam's website
+This is my personal website.

+Keep in mind that this website is just for funzies and not proffesional!